north3221/north3221SmartThings/README.md

  Branch:    beta

  Manual (copy and paste the code into your IDE):
- Device Handler:    <a href="ADD ONCE CREATED">Copy and paste this code into a new 'Device Handler'</a>
+ Device Handler:    <a href="https://raw.githubusercontent.com/north3221/north3221SmartThings/beta/devicetypes/north3221/kodi-client.src/kodi-client.groovy">Copy and paste this code into a new 'Device Handler'</a>
- Smartapp:          <a href="ADD ONCE CREATED">Copy and paste this code into a new 'Smartapp'</a>
+ Smartapp:          <a href="https://raw.githubusercontent.com/north3221/north3221SmartThings/beta/smartapps/north3221/kodi-manager-cbs.src/kodi-manager-cbs.groovy">Copy and paste this code into a new 'Smartapp'</a>

 ####Version 1.0